Workshops and Colloquia

 - 25 January 2018: Oliver Primavesi (Ludwig-Maximillians-Univeristät, Munich): 'Alexander on Eudorus on Aristotle on Plato'

 - The workshop venue is the University Club of Chicago.

 - 24 October 2017: Fred D. Miller Jr. (BGSU/University of Arizona) will offer a presentation on the manuscript tradition of Aristotle's Metaphysics, focusing on Metaphysics A. Miller will introduce Oliver Primavesi's forthcoming OCT edition, illustrating his approach by comparing his text with those of Ross and Jaeger.
 ND graduates will offer a translation of Metaphysics A 1 as a way of highlighting features of the new text and critical apparatus.
 The workshop will take place from 12.30-2.30 in 107 Malloy Hall.

-- CAT Workshop: Aristotle, Generation and Corruption II, May, 2017, Keynote Speaker: Panos Dimas (University of Oslo)
+- CAT Annual Spring Workshop May 2017: Aristotle, Generation and Corruption II, May, 2017, Keynote Speaker: Panos Dimas (University of Oslo)

 - Aristotelian Ontologies of Material Beings, May, 2017